Scifabric/pybossa/doc/overview.rst

 of a PyBossa instance will have available some additional information such as the id of the current logged in user performing the task.

-The PyBossa framework provides several template applications that can be re-used to create your own application:
+The PyBossa framework provides several template projects that can be re-used to create your own project:

 * `Flickr Person Finder`_: an image classification template,
 * `Urban Parks`_: a geo-localizing using web-maps template,
 * `PDF Transcribe`_: a trancription template.

-The template applications provide the:
+The template projects provide the:

 * **Task Creator**: check in the repository the *createTasks.py* script,
 * **Task Presenter**: check in the repository the *template.html* file,